 Our discussion and analysis of results of operations and financial condition are based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 We evaluate our estimates on an ongoing basis, including those related to provisions for uncollectible receivables, mineral reserves, inventories, asset retirement obligations, valuation of intangible assets and contingencies and litigation.
 We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-The critical accounting judgements and estimated applied by the Company are set in note 6 of the financial statements included in this annual report.
+See Note 6 in the notes to the consolidated financial statements of the Company for the years ended December 31, 2019 and 2018 for more information regarding the critical accounting judgements and estimated applied by the Company.

-The accounting policies that we follow are set in note 4 of the financial statements.
+The accounting policies followed by the Company are set in Note 4 in the notes to the consolidated financial statements of the Company for the years ended December 31, 2019 and 2018.
 These accounting policies conform to accounting principles generally accepted in the United States and have been consistently applied in the preparation of the financial statements.